 - You can’t use the account to receive wages from work or other payments

-Although it is possible to have your benefits transferred onto a prepaid card, there are a few things you need to be aware of before going ahead.
+It’s possible to have your benefits transferred onto a prepaid card.
+But there are a few things you need to be aware of before going ahead.

 - Prepaid cards come with a variety of charges.
 You will need to check with the provider before you buy